 Go slowly with dairy to assess your tolerance.
 If you find that you're sensitive to dairy, choose lactose-free options.
 The consistency of foods during this phase must be smooth, so avoid foods with nuts and seeds.

 Progressing to Soft Foods

 Before returning to your normal diet, you'll likely progress to soft foods.
-Foods on this phase are soft in consistency, and you can puree them if necessary.
+Foods on this phase are soft in consistency, and you can also puree them if necessary.
 The best options are finely ground or tender-cooked meat, fish and poultry; soft, mildly flavored cheeses; soft-boiled potatoes; smooth peanut butter; noncitrus canned or cooked fruit; and cooked or canned vegetables.
-To reduce digestive discomfort, avoid citrus fruits and gas-producing vegetables, such as broccoli, cabbage, cauliflower and Brussels sprouts.

 Transitioning to a Regular Diet

 Depending on the type of laparoscopy you have, you may go through only one or all of three dietary phases.
 For example, after laparoscopy for endometriosis, you'll usually follow a liquid diet the first day after the procedure and return to your normal diet by the second day.
 Procedures involving the digestive tract may require focusing on easy-to-digest foods for a longer time.